tarantool/doc/doc/book/admin/monitoring/getting_started.rst

 Example on GitHub: `sharded_cluster_crud_metrics <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/sharding/instances.enabled/sharded_cluster_crud_metrics>`_

 Tarantool allows you to configure and expose its :ref:`metrics <metrics-reference>` using a :ref:`YAML configuration <configuration>`.
-You can also use the :ref:`metrics <metrics-api_reference>` module to create and collect custom metrics.
+You can also use the built-in :ref:`metrics <metrics-api_reference>` module to create and collect custom metrics.